Download (PDF: 364 KB)

 What relief is provided for renters?

 Effective September 4, 2020, the Centers for Disease Control and Prevention (CDC) ordered a nationwide eviction moratorium through December 31, 2020.
+This has now been extended through January 31, 2021.
 This applies to all rental units.
 For a renter to be eligible for relief, they must self-certify under penalty of perjury that they meet the following criteria:

 - Have used best efforts to obtain all available government assistance for rent or housing;